airbytehq/airbyte/airbyte-integrations/bases/source-acceptance-tests/README.md

 **I need to spin up and tear down resources before/after my tests.
 How can I do this if this library only accepts YAML?**

 We recommend:
-1. Packaging your test resources in a Docker image that you build before invoking this test library and then
+1. Packaging your test resources in a Docker image that you build before invoking this test library
 2. In a bash script, spin up the Docker image, invoke this library, then tear down your resources after running the tests

 Alternatively if your connector is written in a JVM language like Java, you can extend the test banks directly (they're just Junit Test cases) and override the `@BeforeEach`/`@BeforeAll` etc.. methods.
 Go wild.